sebastian-plata/jsmastery_project-2/README.md

 **Time stamp: 5:29:00**

-# What I learned from Laurels
+# What I learned from Gallery

 **useRef back at it again**